IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** I'm able to shadow from UMS Web App but cannot shadow from UMS console running on my PC.
 Why?

 **A:** Shadowing from UMS Web App triggers the UMS Server to initiate a VNC session for shadowing.
 The VNC session is routed through the UMS Server.
+[KB - UMS and Devices: Secure Shadowing](https://kb.igel.com/endpointmgmt-12.01/en/ums-and-devices-secure-shadowing-77863778.html).

 **Q:** How to see the App Portal from Web App?
 I upgraded from UMS6 to UMS12 and cannot see the App Portal.